vatpac-technology/sops/docs/aerodromes/Jandakot.md

 The ATIS must indicate the current runway config and nominate what each parallel runway is being used for.
 The northern runway (06L/24R) is primarily used for VFR arrivals and departures, the southern runway (06R/24L) for circuit training and departures via `SHOP`, and the cross runway (12/30) for arrivals/departures when weather is unsuitable for parallel rwunay operations.

 This should be reflected on the ATIS as below:
-`RWY 06L FOR ARRIVALS AND DEPARTURES; RWY 06R FOR CIRCUITS AND DEPARTURES VIA ARMADALE SHOPS`
+`RWY 06R FOR CIRCUITS AND DEPARTURES VIA ARMADALE SHOPS; RWY 06L FOR ARRIVALS AND ALL OTHER DEPARTURES`
-`RWY 24R FOR ARRIVALS AND DEPARTURES; RWY 24L FOR CIRCUITS AND DEPARTURES VIA ARMADALE SHOPS`
+`RWY 24L FOR CIRCUITS AND DEPARTURES VIA ARMADALE SHOPS; RWY 24R FOR ARRIVALS AND ALL OTHER DEPARTURES`

 When PH RWY 03 is in operation, the ATIS should include:
 `DUE PERTH DUTY RUNWAY 03, CAUTION WAKE TURBULANCE`